prakharmrsl/easypcceo.github.io/pages/gaming-mouse/gaming-mouse.md

 ![Mouse cover](/img/mouse/mouse-cover.jpg)

 * **Sensor:** All mice – gaming mice included – use a sensor to track movement.
-The sensor is either an optical sensor or a laser sensor.
+The sensor is either an [optical](https://computer.howstuffworks.com/question631.htm){: target="_blank"} sensor or a [laser](https://www.digitaltrends.com/computing/optical-vs-laser-mouse-explanation/){: target="_blank"} sensor.
 Optical sensors are slightly less precise than laser sensors.
 However, they're also cheaper.
 In my opinion, the difference is negligible, but if you're an incredibly competitive gamer or you play FPS games which require accurate shots, go for a laser sensor.

 * **Acceleration:** Mouse acceleration is evil.
 If you have it enabled, please, I'm begging you, turn it off.
 For those of you who don't know, mouse acceleration destroys your aim.
 If you move your mouse one inch, and you do it slowly, your cursor won't move very far.
 If you move your mouse one more inch, but you do it rapidly, your cursor will move farther.
 This is awful for your aim, because when you need to snap from target to target, your cursor will move a different amount even when you move the mouse the same distance.
 It's impossible to develop muscle memory like this which is important for aim.
 Moral of the story, don't buy a mouse that has mouse acceleration, and if you can, turn it off.